-Aufhauser 1911: 73-76; Krumbacher 1911: 298; Ogden 2013: 404), but little in the way of a demonstrated connection to known people or places, or any other convincing explanation.10 (b) Mention of Diocletian, and second mention of Lasia.
-In #42, the Georgian recensions specify that, at the instigation of God, "King Diocletian released [George] from military service" (ganut'eos mgedrobay deok'let'iane mepeman).
-The name of Diocletian appears in none of Aufhauser's 25 mss, except U (apoluthēnai ton straton tou basileos dioklētianou) and E. These same mss are also alone among the Greek versions in containing a second reference to the city Lasia at #60 (upalo, ese ars kalaki lasiay "Lord, this is the city Lasia"; U \(\times\) Kurie, aut\(\bar{e}\) estin h\(\bar{e}\) polis lasia; Aufhauser 1911: 59). (c) Negotiating the conversion to Christianity.
-In the address to the people of Lasia mentioned in the previous section, George offers to make the dragon die if the king and the people convert (Geo. movak'wdino vešap'i ese "I will make this dragon die"; most Gk mss: apoktenō ton drakonta "I will kill the dragon"; mss VW eqō apoktēnai ekhō ton drakonta).
-The Georgian texts add: "and you will not be killed by it" (da ara moik'Inet mis mier, #101).
-Only four Greek mss examined by Aufhauser (1911: 66) have a passage paralleling this phrase.
-Manuscripts U, and the closely-related V and W, correspond well to the Georgian: U kai mē apoleisthe ex autou; VW mēdena aneleisthe hup' autou.
-Mss A and and Ξ however make the intended threat explicit: ei de mēge, aphiō auton, kai aneleisthe hup' autou "if not, then I will let it loose, and you will be destroyed by it".

-(d) The dragon's leash.
+- (b) Mention of Diocletian, and second mention of Lasia.
+In #42, the Georgian recensions specify that, at the instigation of God, "King Diocletian released [George] from military service" (ganut'eos mqedrobay deok'let'iane mepeman).
+The name of Diocletian appears in none of Aufhauser's 25 mss, except U (apoluthēnai ton straton tou basileōs dioklētianou) and Ξ .
+These same mss are also alone among the Greek versions in containing a second reference to the city Lasia at #60 (upalo, ese ars kalaki lasiay "Lord, this is the city Lasia"; U Ξ Kurie, autē estin hē polis lasia).43 - (c) Negotiating the conversion to Christianity.
+In the address to the people of Lasia mentioned in the previous section, George offers to make the dragon die if the king and the people convert (Geo. movak'wdino vešap'i ese "I will make this dragon die"; most Gk mss: apoktenō ton drakonta "I will kill the dragon"; mss VW egō apoktēnai ekhō ton drakonta).
+The Georgian texts add: "and you will not be killed by it" (da ara moik'lnet mis mier, #101).
+Only four Greek mss examined by Aufhauser have a passage paralleling this phrase.
+44 Manuscripts U, and the closely-related V and W, correspond well to the Georgian: U kai mē apoleisthe ex autou; VW mēdena aneleisthe hup' autou.
+Mss A and and E however make the intended threat explicit: ei de mēge, aphiō auton, kai aneleisthe hup' autou "if not, then I will let it loose, and you will be destroyed by it". - (d) The dragon's leash.
 The high point of the miracle narrative begins with the appearance of the dragon (#82), and culminates in its subjugation and binding with a leash (#95).
-In all Georgian versions, the arrival of the dragon is preceded by the shaking of the reed-bed in the lake (šeirq'ia lerc'movani igi).11 None of the Greek mss, however, mention the reed-bed.
+In all Georgian versions, the arrival of the dragon is preceded by the shaking of the reed-bed in the lake (šeirq'ia lerc'movani igi).45 None of the Greek mss, however, mention the reed-bed.